openstack/manila/doc/source/devref/hpe_3par_driver.rst

 Backend Configuration
 ---------------------

-The following parameters need to be configured in the Manila configuration file for the HPE 3PAR driver:
+The following parameters need to be configured in the manila configuration file for the HPE 3PAR driver:

 - `share_backend_name` = <backend name to enable>